danish9811/my-crm/README.md

 - Show sweet alert on if the form details are filled, succeeded or failed
 - Should use same blade page for adding lead and editing lead
 - Roles for a specific user, what he can and what he cannot
+- Create more branches like dev and master, deploy the code from master to any free code hosting platform

 ### Info links
 - [Install xampp in ubuntu](https://www.ubuntupit.com/how-to-install-and-configure-xampp-on-ubuntu-linux/)